jmroche/cloudops/aws-scripts/s3-incomplete-mpu/README.md

 ## Limitations

 - The script only adds a single lifecycle rule for incomplete MPUs
-- **Important:** The current implementation replaces all existing lifecycle rules when adding the incomplete MPU rule.
-This means any other lifecycle configurations on the bucket will be lost.
 - The script operates on one bucket at a time through interactive selection or can process all buckets at once

-## Recommended Fixes
+## Recent Improvements

-To preserve existing lifecycle rules when adding the incomplete MPU rule, the script should be modified to:
+The script has been updated to preserve existing lifecycle rules when adding the incomplete MPU rule:

-1. Retrieve the existing lifecycle rules (if any)
+1. It retrieves the existing lifecycle rules (if any)
-2. Check if an incomplete MPU rule already exists
+2. Checks if an incomplete MPU rule already exists
-3. If no incomplete MPU rule exists, add the new rule to the existing rules
+3. If no incomplete MPU rule exists, adds the new rule to the existing rules
-4. Apply the combined rules back to the bucket
+4. Applies the combined rules back to the bucket

-This would ensure that other lifecycle configurations are preserved while adding the incomplete MPU rule.
+This ensures that other lifecycle configurations are preserved while adding the incomplete MPU rule.

 ## Author